Adetoyebamise/chapterjs/explainingJavascriptConcept/higherOrderFunctions.md

 Output -> true
 ```

-   - functions that change other functions
+   - Functions that change other functions

 ```
 function noisy(finagle) {